-These are not common places for passport photos within the United States as it is first difficult to find a photo booth outside of a shopping mall and they don’t necessary confirm to passport or visa standards.
+These are not common places for passport photos within the United States as it is first difficult to find a photo booth outside of a shopping mall and they don’t necessarily conform to passport or visa standards.

-However, this is a common source of passport and visa photos in certain countries, such as the United Kingdom.
+However, this is a common source of passport and visa photos in certain countries, such as the United Kingdom and France.
 In fact, most booths in the UK specifically offer a UK passport photo option and some even offer photos compliant for United States and India visa or passport photos.
-So if you are an American traveling in the UK, look for a photo booth which are common in train and metro stations, as well as in large supermarkets.
+So if you are an American traveling Europe, look for a photo booth which are common in train and metro stations, as well as in large supermarkets.